Tripfantasy/scRNA-Integ/README.md

 # scRNA-Integ

-The goal of this potential workflow is to assess performance of tools such as GraphST, alongside more standardized single cell workflows for spatial analysis.
-In addition, we hope to include a streamline method of cell annotation utilyzing SingleR or other alternative methods in the future.
-The workflow will be ran as a python script calling from a module of functions that access the tools involved.
+The goal of this potential workflow is to assess performance of tools such as GraphST, alongside more standardized single cell workflows for spatial analysis.The workflow will be ran as a python script calling from a module of functions that access the tools involved.
 Portions of the workflow will be done using R, wrapped within python.
+Workflow will take advantage of cuda for performance, but should also be compatible with cpu cores.
+(Will take note if otherwise)

 ## Significant Updates